Tips to Have a Painless Period

 5. Eat for relief.

 Foods can contribute to pain.
 Generally, whole foods are always going to make your body happy.

-Foods that are high in fiber and good fats keep the bowels happy.
+Foods that are high in fiber and good fats keep the bowels functioning properly, which supports proper hormone balance and can decrease menstrual pain.
 If the bowel is strained, the pain can be worse as both the uterus and bowel receive the same nerve innervation and can restrict the blood flow.
 So keeping it regular helps to ease pain.
 The top few include:

 - Olive Oil

 - Aromatic spices - think turmeric, ginger, ground mustard, pepper

 Treatments like acupuncture, reiki, osteopathy, and more can also help reduce pain.
 If the pain is severe, you might need to visit your OB-GYN.
 Remember to be kind to your body in the menstrual window: slow and gentle is key!